danielcodelavin/MoneyTrainer/README.md

-Short-Term Stock Prediction with Historical Price & News Sentiment
+###Short-Term Stock Prediction with Historical Price & News Sentiment

-“Markets are moved not only by numbers but by narratives.”  – Robert J. Shiller
+#Markets are moved not only by numbers but by narratives

 ⸻

-1  Project Overview
+#1  Project Overview

 This repository investigates whether very-recent price behaviour coupled with very-recent news sentiment can anticipate the next trading-day’s price movement.
 The core idea is to represent the market state at t₀ as a single concatenated tensor: